danielguerra69/bro-debian-elasticsearch/Readme.rst

 ```

 ### bro xinetd service
-when role/xinetd is used no local logs are written
+when role/xinetd is used no local logs are written, all logs go to elasticsearch
 ```bash
 docker run -d -p 1969:1969 --link elasticsearch-master:elasticsearch --name bro-xinetd --hostname bro-xinetd danielguerra/bro-debian-elasticsearch /role/xinetd-elasticsearch
 ```